matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/Tutorial/NYC-test-with-matrixone.md

 # **Complete a NYC Test with MatrixOne**

-**New York City (NTC) Taxi** data set captures detailed information on billions of individual taxi trips in New York City, including pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts(Most of the raw data comes from the NYC Taxi & Limousine Commission).
+**New York City (NYC) Taxi** data set captures detailed information on billions of individual taxi trips in New York City, including pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts(Most of the raw data comes from the NYC Taxi & Limousine Commission).

 By going through this tutorial, you’ll learn how to complete some queries on NYC Taxi data with MatrixOne.